Tutorial: Azure Active Directory single sign-on (SSO) integration with 4me

-In this tutorial, you learn how to integrate 4me with Azure Active Directory (Azure AD).
-Integrating 4me with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate 4me with Azure Active Directory (Azure AD).
+When you integrate 4me with Azure AD, you can:

-- You can control in Azure AD who has access to 4me.
+- Control in Azure AD who has access to 4me.

-- You can enable your users to be automatically signed-in to 4me (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to 4me with their Azure AD accounts.